France: 3 police officers shot dead | DW | 23.12.2020

 BFM TV named the dead officers as Cyrille Morel, aged 45, Remi Dupuis, aged 37 and Arno Mavel, aged 21.

 Officials said the woman had been safely rescued.
-At least seven elite tactical police officers remained on site.
+At least seven elite tactical police officers remained on site early on Wednesday.

 "The greatest precautions are being taken with regard to the dangerousness of the individual," a source close to the investigation told AFP.